JirkaDellOro/FUDGE/Design/Logs/README.md

 ->  What kind of Windows will FUDGE need?
 Scene Editor, Animation Editor, Sketch Editor, Modelling Editor -> Sketch Editor outputs results in own data format and can be inserted in the "inspector" under the "material"* property as a sprite or    texture                             * properties right now are shader and coat, the latter includes color ant texture

+All editors (even if not existan yet) need rough guidelines so their look is unified

 Clarified details about the UX Usertest
 -> Excercises people will have to do for the Usertest? - Creation of simple 2D/3D objects in scene editor -> animation editor ->            scripting